HaihuaM/TSP/README.md

-# Create this repo to simulate the genetic-algorithm.
+# Create this repo to simulate the genetic-algorithm for TSP problem.